Aditya1or0/Job-Portal/README.md

 ### For Candidates:

-- Browse and search job listings.
+- Browse and search for job listings.
-- Apply for jobs you're interested in.
+- Apply to jobs you're interested in.
 - View your applications in the "My Applications" section.
 - Save jobs to revisit them later in the "Saved Jobs" section.

 ### For Recruiters:

-- Post new job openings for candidates to apply.
+- Post new job listings for candidates to apply.
-- Manage and edit your posted job listings.
+- Manage and edit your job postings.

 ## Contributing